EKlatt/2021-AVR-IDE-GCC-11/README.md

 The main goal is to develop **C++ programs** using the **AVR-toolchain**<br>
 from Zak Kemble.<br>
 You may write your source code also in C and Assembler (S-files).<br>
+The source file needs to have the extension "cpp", 'c' or 'S'.<br>

 ## Understanding a micro controller
 The AVR assembler simulator by Gerhard Schmidt is included.<br>
 This software emulates e.g. ATmega micro controllers.<br>
+So you really may understand what goes on within your micro controller.<br>
 You may create assembler code, running the integrated assembler and simulate it.<br>
-So you really may understand what goes on within your micro controller.<br>
+The source file needs to have the extension "asm".<br>

-## AVR assembler
+## AVR assembler AVRA
-This assembler is included in "Atmel Studio 7.0".
-Filename "avrasm2.exe".<br>
+AVRA is an assembler for Atmel AVR microcontrollers, and it is almost<br> compatible with Atmel's own assembler.<br>
 I included it in MyIDE if you want to develop in assembler.
-This is assembler is used within "Atmel Studio 7.0" for assembler source files "*.asm".<br>
-You need to distingish between AVR assembler and GCU-GCC assembler.<br>
+You need to distingish between **AVR** assembler **AVRA** and **GCU-GCC** assembler.<br>
-If you want to create assembler applications try AVR assembler.<br>
+If you want to create assembler applications try AVR assemble AVRA .<br>
+The source file needs to have the extension "asm".<br>

 ## Automatically detection of source:<br>
 The "makefile" automatically detects all types of source-files.<br>
 In fact more than one source-file will be detected.<br>

 ## Ready to use makefile:<br>
 There is a ready to use makefile, which needs to be copied into project-folder.<br>
 You only need to change the **PORT** according to your USB-connection.